Explore summer study at the intersection of mathematics, statistics, finance, economics and computer science.

 - Credit: Earn undergraduate course credit and a University of Chicago transcript.
 Those who matriculate in the Financial Math MS program at the University of Chicago within four years of completing the Summer Financial Math Program may count their credits towards the MS.

-- Connect: Students will have the opportunity to engage virtually with industry professionals to learn more about career opportunities in quantitative finance.
-In addition to an alumni panel, students will also meet professionals who represent Chicago-area firms such as:
+- Connect: Students will have the opportunity to engage with industry professionals to learn more about career opportunities in quantitative finance.
+In addition to an alumni panel, students will also meet professionals who represent Chicago-area firms such as these which our students met with in 2020:

 - IMC Financial Markets, a leading global market maker that uses algorithmic trading and advanced technology to buy and sell securities on multiple trading venues worldwide.